MustaphaHaadi/python-problem-solutions/README.md

 **Empower Your Python Development**

-This repository provides a meticulously curated collection of well-structured, efficient, and extensively documented Python solutions to a wide range of programming challenges.
+This repository provides a meticulously curated collection of well-structured, efficient, and extensively commentted Python solutions to a wide range of programming challenges.
 It caters to both novice and experienced Python programmers:

 * **Novice Programmers:** Cultivate your problem-solving prowess and gain exposure to diverse programming paradigms through exploration of these solutions.
 * **Experienced Developers:** Enhance your coding practices and discover innovative approaches to tackle common programming obstacles.